georgeflanagin/wscontrol/README.md

 ## Configuration File

 Everything about the environment can be placed in a single TOML file.
-By default, this is `wscontrol.toml`. `wscontrol` considers this file to be the highest authority for information about the workstations, and all symbols are first checked to see if they have a definition in this file.
+By default, this is `wscontrol.toml`. `wscontrol` considers the TOML file to be the highest authority for information about the workstations, and all symbols are first checked to see if they have a definition in this file.

-For example,
+Given that `ssh` is the assumed communication channel between `wscontrol` and the workstations in its pale, information from `~/.ssh/config` is also used, although information in `wscontrol.toml` takes precedence.

 ## wscontrol Language